ystia/yorc-a4c-plugin/documentation/jobs.rst

 several jobs.
 Moreover, Yorc supports the execution of jobs as Singularity jobs.
 Several TOSCA types are available for each of these use cases.

-Let's see how to define in a TOSCA component to run a Slurm job using one of the available node types:
+Let's see how to define in a TOSCA component to run a Slurm job.

-* For running a single job in real time, define a node type derived from ``org.ystia.yorc.samples.job.srun.Component`` type.
-* To execute jobs in batch mode, you have to define a node type derived from ``org.ystia.yorc.samples.job.sbatch.Component``.
+You have to define a node type derived from ``yorc.nodes.slurm.Job`` type.
-* To execute a Singularity job, define a node type derived from ``org.ystia.yorc.samples.job.singularity.Component``.
+Different node properties are available in order to configure your Slurm job component.

-In any of the above cases, the TOSCA component must provide an implementation for the ``tosca.interfaces.node.lifecycle.Runnable`` interface.
+The TOSCA component must provide an implementation for the ``tosca.interfaces.node.lifecycle.Runnable`` interface.

 Example of an ``srun`` job component with a ``submit`` operation implementation using the ``yorc.artifacts.Deployment.SlurmJobBin``.